hellcastter/ukrainian-sentence-embeddings/README.md

 python -m local_datasets.semi_supervised_2.merge_collected_and_generated
 ```

-Generation reads the meaning-organized natural pool and appends `generated_sentences.jsonl`.
-Merge reads that file plus the natural pool and overwrites `merged_collected_and_generated_mpnet.json`, all under `local_datasets/semi_supervised_2/`.
+Generation and merging both read `lemmas_with_meanings_and_sentences_mpnet_filtered.json` from Step 3.
+Generation checks the remaining natural counts and appends `generated_sentences.jsonl`; merge reads those generated records plus the filtered natural pool and overwrites `merged_collected_and_generated_mpnet.json`, all under `local_datasets/semi_supervised_2/`.
 The server's sampling state is not recorded by these commands.
 Merge warns about missing meanings or fewer than five examples, but does not remedy them.
-For the Natural configuration, skip generation/merge and point the triplet builder directly at the natural pool as described below.
+For the Natural configuration, skip generation/merge and point the triplet builder directly at the **filtered** natural pool as described below.
+Existing generated, merged, transformed, and triplet files are not retroactively corrected by the path fix; retain their provenance and rebuild downstream artifacts when using newly filtered inputs.

 ### Step 5 — Transform sentences and definitions